polsys/ennemi/docs/tutorial.md

 This interface is a shorter way of calculating the MI between several
 $X$ variables and $Y$.
-It may also be slightly faster, because `ennemi` computes the estimates in parallel whenever it is beneficial.
+It is also much faster, because `ennemi` computes the estimates in parallel whenever it is beneficial.

+**Note:**
-However, this should not be confused with _multivariate mutual information_, the MI between a set of variables.
+This should not be confused with _multivariate mutual information_, a measure of interdependency between three or more variables together.
-As of this writing, `ennemi` does not support computing multivariate MI.
+`ennemi` does not currently support multivariate MI, as the results would be difficult to interpret.

 Here's the above example updated with a new, independent variable $Z$:
 ```python